NullSec-SIG/YCEP2024-Challenge-Repo/challenges/forensics/red herrings/README.md

 # red herrings

 the fishes in the sea are plentiful! so many red herrings!
+Don't fall for the obvious tricks - the flag is much more well hidden

 ## Summary